-- sets include options for leading zeros in the resultant filename. - Metadata, which lets you add specific EXIF and IPTC metadata to the filename.
+• Metadata, which lets you add specific EXIF and IPTC metadata to the filename.

-NOTE: A complete list of the tokens used in the Rename window, with explanations, can be found on "Export" on page 234, in the Export section of this guide.
+NOTE: A complete list of the tokens used in the Rename window, with explanations, can be found on "Export" on page 244, in the Export section of this guide.